 You’ll use a range of digital cameras including Canon, Blackmagic Ursa Mini Pro and Arri Alexa Mini LF (used in the BAFTA best British winning film, 1917).
 Other equipment includes Steadicam, Mix Pre-3 (portable sound recorders) and a range of lighting.
 Post Production facilities include AVID Media Composer.
-You’ll have access to pro-tools and grading software such as the full Adobe Creative Suite.
+You’ll also have access to Pro-Tools and the full Adobe Creative Suite.

 Regular visits from working professionals will enrich your studies and offer up-to-the-minute insights into the industry.
 We have guest speakers from: Molinare post-production house, BBC, ITV, freelance CCCU alumni filmmakers and screenwriters and Festival Formula.